highamm/PersonalWebsite/content/home/2018-09-25-personalinterestsmarkdown.markdown

   image: ''
 ---

-In my free time, I enjoy hiking and jogging and have participated in the Corvallis half-marathon the past few years.
-I also like to play tennis and have coached the boys' high school tennis team at [Crescent Valley High School](http://www.osaa.org/teams/26854) since 2016.
+In my free time, I enjoy hiking and jogging and try to run one half-marathon or marathon every year.
+I also like to play tennis as well as almost any other racket sport (table tennis, pickleball, badminton, etc.).